mtlynch/mtlynch.io/_pages/hiring-content-writers/2-creating-a-job-description.md

 Pay per article is the most common arrangement for experienced freelance writers, but I chose pay per hour for Is It Keto for two reasons:

 1. Is It Keto articles vary widely in length and difficulty, so it's difficult to assign fair per-article rates.
-1. It allows me to request non-writing work from my freelancers (e.g., studying my [style guide](/hiring-content-writers/4-working-with-writers/#use-a-style-guide-to-enforce-consistency), meeting me for [periodic check-ins](/hiring-content-writers/4-working-with-writers/#meet-regularly-in-person-or-on-video-chat)) without effectively asking them to volunteer their time for free.
+1. It allows me to request non-writing work from my freelancers (e.g., studying my [style guide](/hiring-content-writers/4-working-with-writers/#use-a-style-guide-to-enforce-consistency), meeting me for [periodic check-ins](/hiring-content-writers/4-working-with-writers/#meet-regularly-in-person-or-on-video-chat)) without pressuring them to volunteer their time for free.

-My strategy is to attract talented people and pay them for their time.
-It's my responsibility to use their time most efficiently, so I always choose to pay per hour.

-Other hiring guides discourage clients from paying people per hour because it's "too expensive."
+Other hiring guides discourage clients from paying per hour because it's "too expensive."
 This is plainly illogical.
 If you want work of a certain quality, it costs the same amount regardless of how you structure the pay.
-You're not going to trick a writer into producing the same quality work for lower costs.
+You can't trick a writer into producing the same quality work for lower costs.

-Another big reason I avoid paying per word is that I want concise writing.
-If I'm paying per word, it incentivizes writers to include [fluff content](/hiring-content-writers/3-screening-candidates/#steer-clear-of-fluff-factories) that doesn't teach the reader anything.
+I especially avoid paying per word because I want concise writing.
+Paying by the word incentivizes writers to include [fluff content](/hiring-content-writers/3-screening-candidates/#steer-clear-of-fluff-factories) that adds nothing to the article.

 Other guides criticize hourly wages for the same perverse incentives.
 They claim that if you pay writers by the hour, they have no incentive to work quickly or produce quality writing.
-They earn more if the piece takes longer and requires more revisions, so why would they bother doing a good job?
+They earn more if the piece takes longer and requires more revisions, so why bother doing a good job?

 In my experience, talented people deliver quality work if you empower them to do so.
-If you start micromanaging them or create a system that shifts all financial penalties onto them, the relationship becomes adversarial rather than collaborative.
+If you start micromanaging them or create a system that shifts all financial penalties onto them, the relationship becomes adversarial, and the work suffers.

 ## How much should you pay?